903 RESNET Oversight of Quality Assurance Process

 RESNET will be responsible for oversight of the work performed under these Standards by approved Rating Quality Assurance Providers.

-903.1.1 RESNET General Oversight Of Rating Quality Assurance Providers
+903.1.1 RESNET General Oversight of Rating Quality Assurance Providers

 903.1.1.1 RESNET shall accredit all Rating Quality Assurance Providers and maintain a national registry of accredited Rating Quality Assurance Providers;